FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/_posts/theatre/1980/the-lena-zavaroni-show-1980-11-10.md

 categories: [Theatre, The Lena Zavaroni Show]
 ---

-Lena Zavaroni stars in her own show at the Double Diamond, Caerphilly for one week.
+Lena Zavaroni stars in her own show at The Diamond Theatre Club, Caerphilly for one week.

 **Research is on going and hopefully I will be able to add more details**
 > If anybody has information on this performance please add or let me know and I will add it for you or if you were lucky enough to be there then please consider sharing your Fan Stories/Memories with us.